Southeast Australian foehn: Occurrence

 The Great Dividing foehn is primarily observed in the southeast of New South Wales, east of the Great Dividing Range, in places such as the Sydney metropolitan area (Cumberland Plain), the Illawarra, some areas of the Southern Highlands, parts of the Monaro region, and the South Coast.
 It can also occur in the Central Coast, Hunter Valley and the Mid North Coast to the north.
 In many instances, it is observed in the East Gippsland region in Victoria as well as the eastern portion of Tasmania to the south.

 Foehn winds may also impact other parts of Australia, such as east of the Great Dividing Range in southeast Queensland and northern New South Wales.
-The Great Dividing foehn does not heavily impact areas northwards from the Central Coast.
-The effect is gradient; being more common and efficacious towards the South Coast (due to the latter region being in the track of prevailing westerlies, which exponentially falters north of 34.5° S).

-With leeward areas, or areas that receive foehn winds, precipitation is predominantly derived from the Tasman Sea to the east, since the Great Dividing Range blocks westerly cold fronts from the Southern Ocean (which tend to arrive between winter and early spring).
-Therefore, due to the foehn effect, winters in leeward zones are drier with the summers being relatively wet, unlike those in the windward side which, conversely, have drier summers and damp winters.
+The Great Dividing foehn does not heavily impact areas northward from the Central Coast.
+The effect is gradient; being more common and efficacious towards the South Coast (due to the latter region being in the track of prevailing westerlies, which exponentially falters north of 35° S).
+With leeward areas, or areas that receive foehn winds, precipitation is predominantly derived from the Tasman Sea to the east, since the Great Dividing Range blocks frontal westerlies off the Southern Ocean (which are most frequent between May and October).
+Consequently, winters in leeward zones are drier with the summers being relatively wet, unlike those on the windward side which, conversely, have drier summers and damp winters.

-Regions

-From north to south, the westerly foehn mostly affects areas that lie to the east of the Great Dividing Range (the southeast coastal plains); Gosford, Sydney, Wollongong, Nowra, Ulladulla, Moruya, Batemans Bay, Narooma, Bega, and Merimbula (all of which are leeward).
-Further inland, in the Blue Mountains, Springwood and Katoomba would also experience foehn winds.
-The foehn effect is frequently observed in the Monaro region to the south, in places such as Bombala, Nimmitabel and particularly Cooma.
-When a vigorous cold front consumes the state of New South Wales, foehn winds would occur in the Hunter Valley in places like Newcastle to Maitland, and the mid-north coast in places such as Taree, Port Macquarie and Coffs Harbour.
+In southeastern Queensland, foehn winds are associated with prefrontal/pre-trough gradient northwesterly winds, post-frontal west to southwesterly gradient winds linked with anticyclonic ridging over southern Australia, and as well as east coast lows in the southeast.
+They are most predominant in August and September in the transect between Toowoomba and Gatton – The Applethorpe to Archerfield Airport line of area recorded around 20 foehn events per year, followed by the Toowoomba to Archerfield Airport transect recorded 19 foehn events per year, becoming rarer towards Warwick.

+Areas that lie to the west of the Great Dividing Range are windward and therefore never experience a foehn effect under a westerly stream, with persistent cloud cover.
+Conversely, the Great Dividing Range also blocks frontal systems originating in the southern Tasman as well as the eastern Bass Strait; as such, when south/south-easterly systems lift over the ranges, the western side of the range would experience foehn-like conditions.